-But balance is only part of the success equation.
-One of the most well-known turbine terminating factors is ‘over-speed’.
-When a low quality turbine is launched over-speed by high winds, it rapidly starts shaking its mast or rigging, heats and wears out its bearings, overpowers its stator, and is forced to either absorb the energy as heat, or discharge high amperage into the charge controllers and/or overcharge fragile but expensive battery banks.
-Basically, in hobby wind turbine terms, “over-speed” means repeated steps of escalating damage until the ultimate failure of some, or all, of the equipment is reached.
-Fortunately, a Superwind turbine is a commercial piece of equipment.
+Balance is only part of the success equation however.
+One of the most well-known turbine destroying factors is ‘over-speed’.
+When a low quality turbine is driven over-speed by exposure to high winds, it rapidly starts shaking its mast or rigging, heats and wears out its bearings, overpowers its stator and is forced to either absorb the energy as heat or discharge high amperage into the charge controller and/or overcharge fragile, but expensive battery banks.

-Superwind turbines avoid over-speed operation through their patented and real world proven auto-feathering blade system.
-Again, this is not new to us; we have been proving the worth of this advanced, robust technology for over a decade.
-How it works is one of the best questions our customers ask: As the lateral force of the wind moves the turbine into rated power speeds (about 23 knots), the blades automatically and individually change pitch into a passive angle to the wind force, in real time.
-This means the blades’ ‘feathering action’ occurs in micro-moments and in millimeters of movement, and the blades automatically recover to their normal position as the wind force lessens.
+The commercially rated Superwind 350 provides autonomous over-speed control via its real world proven auto-feathering blade pitch mechanism, as well as a charge control system that uses no battery power whatsoever.
+As the lateral force of the wind moves the turbine into rated power speeds (about 23 knots), the blades automatically and individually change pitch into a passive angle to the wind force, in real time.
+This means that the blades’ ‘feathering action’ occurs in micro-moments and in millimeters of movement, with the blades automatically recovering to their normal position as the wind force lessens.
 The blades can actually pitch up to 40 degrees!
-The technology that allows this simple operation is quite remarkable, yet is robust enough to operate for a decade or more – even in Arctic and Desert conditions.
+The technology that allows this simple operation is quite remarkable, yet is robust enough to operate for a decade or more under marine, arctic and desert conditions.

-Yet, ultra quiet operation, an auto-feathering, over-speed avoidance system, the highest quality saltwater materials, and proven power production in modest to high winds is still not enough to satisfy the engineers at superwind.
-With over twenty-five years of wind turbine experience, the superwind team knew that our customers needed more.
-We knew that a wind turbine does not work by itself – it is part of a larger charging system, and successful integration means more than selling a wind turbine and walking away.
-So superwind set about to build a better charging strategy, and in doing so changed the industry.
+Yet even ultra-quiet operation, an auto-feathering over-speed avoidance system, the highest quality saltwater materials and proven power production in modest to high winds was still not enough to satisfy the engineers at Superwind.
+With over twenty-five years of wind turbine experience, the Superwind team knew that a wind turbine does not work alone.
+It is part of a larger charging system and successful integration means more than simply selling a wind turbine and walking away.
+So Superwind set about to build a better charging strategy and in doing so changed the industry.

-Fourteen years ago we were the first and only to incorporate a dump load resistor system into our charge controller set.
-This allows the turbine to be left on, allowing unattended operations (making power 24/7) when ample wind is present.
-By charging the batteries within the manufacturers specifications and dumping the power only after the batteries are fully charged, we have created a charging system that is truly autonomous, reliable and highly efficient.
-Today, our system is so advanced that we are the only micro-wind turbine ‘Valance Verified’ - meaning we are qualified to charge Lithium Iron Magnesium Phosphate (LiFeMgPO4) batteries and energy storage systems.
+We were the first company to incorporate a dump load resistor into our into our charge controller system.
+This autonomous operation means the turbine can remain on unsupervised and generating power 24/7 when ample wind is present.
+By charging the batteries within the manufacturers specifications and diverting excess power only after the batteries are fully charged, we have created a charging system that is truly autonomous, reliable and highly efficient.
+Today, our system is so advanced that we are the only micro-wind turbine ‘Valance Verified’ – meaning we are qualified to charge Lithium Iron Magnesium Phosphate (LiFeMgPO4) batteries and energy storage systems.

-Because experienced sailors know hobby turbines can interfere with Sat phones and long-range marine radio transmission & reception, being able to operate your turbine without affecting your ship's operation is crucial.
-Superwind design eliminates electronic noise and magnetic vibration by utilizing a brush-less offset AC stator to produce power, then added RF Gain dampeners to the DC Rectifier to ensure no interference from the turbine's power output and charging of your batteries.
-All superwind 350 turbines are DC output and available in 12v and 24v.
-It is also worth mentioning that at no time do the special features of a superwind turbine interfere with making power.
-Click here to see our SW350 power curve.
+Hobby wind turbines can also generate electromagnetic interference that can interfere with satellite phones and long-range marine radio transmission & reception.
+The Superwind 350’s advanced design eliminates electronic noise and magnetic vibration by utilizing a brush-less offset AC stator to produce power.
+This, coupled with the addition of RF Gain dampeners to the DC rectifier, ensure that no interference is generated by the turbine during operation.
+Superwind 350 turbines produce DC power and are available in 12 VDC or 24 VDC systems.
+It is also worth mentioning that at no time do the special features of a Superwind turbine interfere with making power.
+Click here to see the Superwind 350 power curve.

-If you think about it, our reputation is based on the off-grid professional hopping aboard a $4,000.00 round-trip helicopter ride to a communication tower atop a mountain to install a micro-wind turbine to help power lifesaving equipment.
-You might ask if that is the time to save money by using a cheap hobby wind turbine?
-For our experienced customers, the answer is: no way!
-And that is the reason that every superwind is tested to the same high standards - whether it is going on a life-saving tsunami detector, or your sailing vessel.
+Benjamin Franklin’s famous quote “The bitterness of poor quality remains long after the sweetness of low price is forgotten” could not be more applicable than to wind turbines.
+Once properly installed, the Superwind 350 can work for decades where the other turbines would likely fail in months or weeks.
+In this context, it can accurately be said that our reputation is based on the off-grid professional taking a $4,000.00 helicopter ride to install a micro-wind turbine at a mountain top communications tower to help power lifesaving equipment.
+You may ask if that’s the time to save money by using a cheap, hobby wind turbine.
+For our experienced customers, the answer is no way!
+That’s the reason every Superwind is tested to the same high standards, whether it is being installed on a life-saving tsunami detector buoy or your sailing vessel.